pola-rs/polars-book/docs/index.md

 ## Community

 `Polars` has a very active community with frequent releases (approximately weekly).
-Below are the top 50 contributors to the project sorted by number of contributions:
+Below are some of the top contributors to the project:

 --8<-- "docs/people.md"